Hallowdread/travel-items-tracker/README.md

 - Displays a list of added items.
 - Check button to mark items as completed.
 - Remove button to delete items from the list.
-- A Footer that tracks the number of items on your list, and your already packed items(in percentage%)
+- A Footer that tracks the number of items on your list, nhlhmgtg58rffand your already packed items(in percentage%)

 ## Technologies Used